felleslosninger/docs/_docs/Maskinporten/maskinporten_protocol_tokeninfo.md

 title: "/tokeninfo endpoint"
 description: "This page summarizes the protocol options available for on the /tokeninfo introspection endpoint for ID-porten OIDC Provider"
 summary: 'This page summarizes the protocol options available for on the /tokeninfo introspection endpoint for ID-porten OIDC Provider'
-permalink: oidc_protocol_tokeninfo.html
+permalink: maskinporten_protocol_tokeninfo.html
-sidebar: oidc
+sidebar: maskinporten_sidebar
-product: ID-porten
+product: Maskinporten
 ---

 ## About